Homes & Energy

 Warmer homes and greener energy for all

-As part of the 2030 Project, the Energy and Housing Action Group is exploring ways of helping local residents to make their homes more energy efficient, and to really get going in scaling up the local production of clean, renewable energy.
+The Homes and Energy Action Group is looking at ways of helping local residents to make their homes more energy efficient, and to really get going in scaling up the local production of clean, renewable energy.

 To get in touch with the Energy and Housing Action Group, email us at: [email protected]